 Leader Involvement Costs

 The involvement cost for leaders is offered at a discounted rate.
 The amount taken off of the price is dependent upon the Leadership position and the field of service.
 Please contact the Leader Placement Department at the Teen Missions base in Florida for specifics.
 Teen Missions provides prayer cards and support letters to help raise prayer and financial support.
 These are sent out after you have accepted your Team Leader assignment.

-Leaders are an important part of Teen Missions, and we remain grateful to everyone willing to donate their time to lead one of our teams.
-We give glory to God for the work that He has accomplished in the past summers here, and we look forward to see how He will provide for the upcoming ones.
+Leaders are an important part of Teen Missions.
+We are grateful to everyone willing to donate their time to lead one of our teams.
+We give glory to God for the work that He has accomplished in the past summers here, and we look forward to seeing how He will provide for those in the future.